What are Income Funds?

 The income funds may come in different forms.
 The investors may choose the fund based on their requirements and the features of the fund.
 There are four types –

 #1 – Money Market Funds

-Such funds are considered to be very safe and also the return provided by these funds is lower.
+Such funds are considered to be very safe, and also the return provided by these funds is lower.
 Money market funds invest in certificate of deposits, short-term treasury bills, and commercial papers.
-The prices of funds do not face major changes.
+The prices of funds do not face significant changes.